pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedExample.md

     A video demonstration of this example is available [here](https://videos.pingidentity.com/detail/videos/devops/video/6313575361112/getting-started-walkthrough).

 !!! note "Versions Used"
-    This example was written using Docker Desktop with Kubernetes enabled on the Mac platform using the Intel x86 chip.
-The Docker Desktop version used for this guide was `4.37.1 (178610)`, which includes Docker Engine `v27.4.0` and Kubernetes `v1.30.5`.
-The ingress-nginx controller version was `1.12.0`, deployed from Helm chart version `4.12.1`.
+    This example was written using Docker Desktop with Kubernetes enabled on the Mac platform using the Apple M4 chip.
+The Docker Desktop version used for this guide was `4.39.0 (184744)`, which includes Docker Engine `v28.0.1` and Kubernetes `v1.32.2`.
+The ingress-nginx controller version was `1.12.1`, deployed from Helm chart version `4.12.1`.

 !!! note "Kubernetes Services Kubernetes versus Server-Deployed Applications"